 Best practices in the material handling industry recommend the regular inspection of pallet rack systems in the warehouse by either your own safety personnel or an external rack safety expert.
-Can you remember the last time the racks in your warehouse were inspected?

 Several types of inspections can be done in and around a warehouse racking system.
 The scope of the inspection and the qualifications of the inspector largely depend on what is required.
 As for the frequency, it depends on the type of activity occurring in the warehouse or distribution center, but safety authorities will recommend an independent third-party rack inspection on an annual basis, with regular planned inspections by maintenance personnel or an expert in the interim.